fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/assembly.md

 * The Carriage
 * Tuning the motion system
 * The Electronics

 # The table

 This section tells you how to build the table.
 It is recommended to start with this since you then can use it as a work-table to assemble all the other parts on.

+The table consist of a [torison box](https://en.wikipedia.org/wiki/Torsion_box) that rests on 6 legs with adjustable feet.
+On top of the torsion box there is a 19 mm thick spoil board sheet that is the size of the work area of the machine.
+This layer will be worn down when using the machine and will have to be re-planed every now and then and eventually it will have to be made thicker again by glueing on more sheets.

 Equipment:
 * Wood glue for 2,5 m^2